 We do not have any engagement with children in our business, we are dealing business to business and dealing with employees of UK businesses.

 We have our own IT equipment where data is stored and all computers and mobile devices are password protected.
 We also back up our business data online and on premise via physical back-up drives.
 We operate in a secure and locked environment and have a record of what IT equipment we use and what have on site.
-We use leading companies including Apple, Microsoft and Carbonite to store and back up our business data and have checked that these organisations are or will be GDPR compliant by 25 May 2018 and that they will automatically notify us should they suffer a data breach which affects our own customer data.
+We use leading companies including Apple, Microsoft and Carbonite to store and back up our business data and have checked that these organisations are GDPR compliant and that they will automatically notify us should they suffer a data breach which affects our own customer data.
 We will in turn notify the ICO if we suffer a data breach.

 As we are not a) deploying new technology, b) running profiling operations or c) processing on a large scale, special categories of data